ncase/anxiety/scenes/act4.md

 b: Well, I have claws, but I'm just a metaphor.

 h: We could pick up self-defense?
 Improve our general health?
-Learn to assert our boundaries?
+Learn to better assert our boundaries?

 b: Maybe, but...